ArcLightSlavik/fastapi/docs/en/docs/advanced/sql-databases-sqlalchemy.md

 ```

 !!! tip
-    If you're using postgresql you need to append `asyncpg` to the database string, as shown above.
+    If you're using PostgreSQL you need to append `asyncpg` to the database string, as shown above.

     You will also need to `pip install asyncpg`